 Ensuring of graph constraints can be done in two ways: One is to check constraints once the overall derivation of an instance model has terminated which would also be the approach followed when checking OCL constraints directly.
 However, this leads to the generation of a large number of non-valid instances in between.
 A more promising approach is to take the constraints into consideration during the derivation process: For each class in the meta model the corresponding graph constraints can be identified.
 For rules of layer 1, constraints are ignored.
-For rules of layer 2 and 3, negative constraints of the form $\neg \exists x, \ \neg \exists (x,c), \ \neg \forall (x,c)$ for the participating classes are evaluated before a possible application of a rule.
+For rules of layer 2 and 3, negative constraints of the form $\neg \exists x, \neg \exists (x, c), \neg \forall (x, c)$ , where x is a basic graph constraint and c is a graph constraint, for the participating classes are evaluated before a possible application of a rule.
 If the resulting instance violates a constraint, the previous application of a rule is not executed.
 Here we use the translation of graph constraints to application conditions as presented in [EEHP04].
 Positive constraints of the form $\exists x, \exists (x,c), \forall (x,c)$ are checked after termination of layer 3.
 If a positive constraint is violated, the model can be fixed by adding additional elements required by the positive constraint.
-It remains to future work to determine those negative constraints that can be violated by adding the elements required by a positive constraint.
+It remains to future work to determine those negative constraints that can be violated by adding the elements required by a positive constraint and to extend the formalization in the previous sections to constraints.